apache/apisix/Contributing.md

 * Capitalization:

-    * For titles of a section, Capitalize of the first letter of each word except for the [closed-class words](http://babelnet.sbg.ac.at/themepark/grammar/classes.htm) such as determiners, pronouns, conjunctions, and prepositions.
+    * For titles of a section, capitalize the first letter of each word except for the [closed-class words](http://babelnet.sbg.ac.at/themepark/grammar/classes.htm) such as determiners, pronouns, conjunctions, and prepositions.
 Use the following [link](https://capitalizemytitle.com/#Chicago) for guidance.
       - Recommended: Authentication **with** APISIX